pgsleepy/ultimatexr.io-1/content/docs/programming-guide/architecture-class-diagram.md

 ---
-title: "Class Diagram"
+title: "Core Components Diagram"
 ---

-# Core Components
+# Core Components Diagram

+## Core Components

 UltimateXR includes hundreds of components, all deriving from one of the **core components** in this diagram:

 ![](/docs/programming-guide/media/ClassDiagram.png)

-## Overview
+## UxrComponent Overview

 The primary component class in UltimateXR is `UxrComponent`, which inherits from Unity's `MonoBehaviour`.
 All components within UltimateXR ultimately derive from `UxrComponent`.